 What Is the Punishment for a State Jail Felony in Texas?

-Under Texas Penal Code §12.35, the punishment range includes:
+Under Texas Penal Code §12.35, the penalty range includes:

 - 180 days to 2 years in a state jail facility